DrivenIIDevelop/Console-Cowboys/README.md

 ## Developing

 To run in dev mode, you need two terminals to start Vite and Django:
+    In first terminal:
 * From scrub_hub_project: venv\Scripts\activate
 * From scrub_hub_project: python manage.py runserver

+    In second terminal
+* From scrub_hub_project: venv\Scripts\activate
 * From scrub_hub_vite: npm run dev